MangoButtermilch/Godot-volumetric-renderer/README.md

 - The shader is not completley finished and you may find some naming/performance etc. issues
 - The shader will cause sorting issues with objects inside/outside the volume since it's a spatial shader.
 Some people already told me to try and convert it into a fog shader but I didn't manage to that yet.
 - The render distance is currently pretty low.
 I've tried to increase the step size the further away from the camera we are but had no success yet
+- Changing the mesh that the shader is rendered on may cause some weird issues

 ### Maybe you can help me improve this shader :)